Bardo is a chef-driven, eclectic, American small plate concept located in Charlotte's dynamic South End neighborhood.

 5PM to 1AM

-Please note that on Friday and Saturday the last seating for dinner will be at 10PM.
+Please note that on Fridays and Saturdays the last seating for dinner will be at 10PM.